 After you submit an update request, you receive an Update Request Number (URN).
 This number is your key to tracking its progress.
 To check the status, you should:

 The status will tell you if your request is pending, approved, or, in your case, rejected.
-If it’s rejected, it often provides a reason, which is very important for your next steps.
+If it’s rejected, it often provides a reason, which is crucial for your next steps.

-Common reasons an Aadhaar Date of Birth update gets rejected
+Common reasons an Aadhaar Date of Birth update is rejected

 There are several common reasons why an Aadhaar Date of Birth update might not go through: